 To transit Port Phillip Heads the significant swell must be less than 2 metres and wind less than 20kts from the Southerly half.
 All these sites are usually updated around 5am and 5pm each day.
 If we think the weather will cancel your trip we will either call or email following the update the day before so it is essential that you have given us all your details.

-Westerly 10 to 15 knots shifting north to northeasterly during the afternoon.
+Northerly 10 to 15 knots turning northwesterly during the afternoon.